 Bear in mind that there is no port in Elafonisi, the boat will leave you at a nearby docking area, about a 10-minute walk from the beach.
 Check prices with several boatmen before buying your ticket.

-Best places to see near Elafonisi beach, Crete
+Best places to see near the beach of Elafonisi

 Komolithi is located in the village of Potamida, in Kissamos, in the valley of river Tyflos.
 If you are coming from Chania, it’s no more than 15 minutes after you take the detour to Elafonisi.
 Look out because there is just one small sign.